bakrydiarra/Lotus/README.md

 ### Colour Scheme

-- The Two dominant colors od the website were chosen from pictures of three products
+- The Three dominant colors of the website were chosen from pictures of three products:

 <details>
  <summary>Colour Palette</summary>